4zeddin/4zeddin/README.md

 <h2> Hey there!
 I'm Azeddin.</h2>

-<p>a passionate software developer who loves what I do.
+<p>a dedicated software developer who is deeply passionate about my work.
 Currently pursuing a Bachelor's degree in Computer Science, I am eagerly seeking opportunities to apply and enhance my skills in real-world projects.</p>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>